SiLab-Bonn/motor_stage_ui/README.md

 ```
 COMMAND being e.g. 'move' or 'stop' and arguments consist of a move value and the motor stage name.
 Motor stage UI accepts move values in different units (mm, cm, deg, rad...) and converts them automatically.

+You can connect the motor stage to the [constellation](https://constellation.pages.desy.de/index.html) system.